0xTamil/awesome-low-level/README.md

 ## 7. Game Engine Development

-Overview: Game engine development combines multiple low-level disciplines.
-A game engine may include rendering, physics, audio, input handling, memory management, resource loading, scripting, and other systems required to create and run games.
+Game engine development is one of the broadest areas in low-level programming because it combines several disciplines into a single system.
+Instead of building an entire game, you're building the technology that games run on.
+A game engine acts as the foundation that handles graphics, physics, audio, input, memory management, and many other systems working together behind the scenes.

+In this field, you'll primarily work with C++, and sometimes C#, Rust, or scripting languages such as Lua.
+You'll encounter systems like rendering engines, physics engines, audio systems, animation systems, resource management, entity-component systems (ECS), memory allocators, multithreading, scripting systems, and asset pipelines.
+Graphics APIs such as Vulkan, DirectX, and OpenGL are also commonly used, along with mathematical concepts like vectors, matrices, transformations, and collision detection.

+Game engine developers often work with technologies found in engines such as Unreal Engine, Unity, Godot, Source Engine, and custom in-house engines.
+The field also overlaps with graphics programming, physics simulation, network programming, tools development, and performance optimization.

 - **[Awesome Game Engine Dev](https://github.com/stevinz/awesome-game-engine-dev)**: Books, tutorials, libraries, and resources for building game engines.
 - **[Awesome Game Engines](https://github.com/ChessMax/awesome-game-engines)**: A collection of open-source game engines and reference implementations.